17 Product Hunt Alternatives That Actually Work (2026)

 If you want community feedback from real founders: Indie Hackers and Reddit are the best options.
 Both reward genuine participation over promotion.

-If you want to layer SEO backlinks across many directories: Submit to 10+ platforms from this list.
+If you want to layer SEO backlinks across many directories: Submit to 10+ platforms from this list, starting with the top-rated directories.
 Or use our directory submission service to get listed on 140+ directories without spending weeks on manual submissions.

 For timing advice on when to launch, read our analysis on the best day to launch your startup.